Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ### IRIS Example:

-Refer to the documentation of each component for detailed usage instructions.
+Refer to the documentation for each component for detailed usage instructions.

 ## 📦 Installation Instructions